dekuNukem/duckyPad/keymap_instructions.md

 0xf6 0x5012 // ö
 ```

-To type symbols on the dead keys themselves, set the appropriate dead key bits along with HID code `0x2c`:
+To type symbols on the dead keys themselves, set the appropriate dead key along with HID code `0x2c` (space):

 ```
 0x60 0x102c // `